The Natural Connection Inc

 Horses are not born into the human world with an understanding of how we humans expect them to behave in our presence or even around other horses.
 Foundational training, when designed to put the horse first, provides horses a necessary learning curve of options.
 When horses are asked questions, through the body language of a human, the horse learns to answer the question.
 The horse must be allowed to figure out the answer.
 They must be allowed to get the answer wrong.
 The KEY, is how they are provided grace when they provide the wrong answer, and are rewarded very positively when they provide the right answer.

 Foundational exercises teach the horse to isolate body parts, release to pressure, and understand safety boundaries, on the ground and under-saddle.
-It's an incredible asset to have the Foundational training also result in the horse learning about self-regulation!

 What are some examples of how Foundational training helps a horse learn how to self-regulate?

 • Horses learn to regulate their gaits at walk, trot and canter on a loose rein and on soft contact.
-(The natural reaction is to pick up whatever gait and whatever pace they feel suits them, or be reactive to legs or rein pressure when applied to their body.)
+(A natural reaction is to pick up whatever gait and whatever pace they feel suits them, or be reactive to legs or rein pressure when applied to their body.)

 Discipline Training Requires Self-Regulation